ndfinelli/text_similarity/README.md

   If a version is shown after running this command it means python is installed on your machine.
 Otherwise, you should follow this tutorial to install python https://realpython.com/installing-python/

 ### 1.2 Installing Pip
-Next, we will want to ensure that pip is installed on your machine.
+Next, we will want to ensure that pip is installed and has been updated recently on your machine.
 If you are unsure if pip is installed on your machine run

     python -m pip --version